Modernism at it's finest

 The building was commissioned by Joaquim Navàs, a rich textile merchant, at a time when Reus was in full effervescence.
 Navàs and his wife, Pepa Blasco, entrusted Domènech i Montaner with the construction of a house-shop in one of the corners of the Plaza del Mercadal in Reus.
 The request had an unlimited budget, which is why it became one of the most luxurious works by the architect from Barcelona.

 As the second Catalan capital, Reus was one of the most bombed cities in Catalonia during the Spanish Civil War and Casa Navàs also suffered the consequences.
 Due to one of the bombs, the tower was destroyed in 1938, as well as a large part of the roof and some of the rooms on the second floor.
-After the war, most of the rooms were restored by the owners themselves; the façade, however, still has some important mutilations in the upper part such as the great coronation and the tower that gave the building an elegant and slender appearance.
+After the war, most of the rooms were restored by the owners themselves but, for budgetary reasons, they had to do without some of the ornamental elements of the façade, such as the frontispiece and the tower.
+The new ownership of Casa Navàs rebuilt the frontispiece in 2020 and is currently working on the reconstruction of the tower, which will become a reality in 2025.

 Behind the image of today’s damaged building hides the most complete, fantastic and splendid interior of Catalan modernism.
 Entering the house is like entering a large artificial stone garden full of flourishes in which the stained glass windows of more than two hundred square metres of surface between skylights, partitions, doors and windows stand out.
 Ceramics, paintings, silk fabrics, lamps, etc. are also preserved.
-To do all these works, Domènech i Montaner surrounded himself with the best craftsmen of the time such as Gaspar Homar, Lluís Bru, Antoni Rigalt, Jeroni Granell, Eusevi Arnau, Pujol y Bausis and Hipòlit Montseny.
+To do all these works, Domènech i Montaner surrounded himself with the best craftsmen of the time such as Gaspar Homar, Lluís Bru, Antoni Rigalt, Jeroni Granell, Eusevi Arnau, Pujol i Bausis and Hipòlit Montseny.

 The house, built at the beginning of 1900, maintains all the rooms and the original furniture, which makes it an obligatory visit for all lovers of modernism, architecture, the history of that period and good taste in general.
 Surely the visit will not leave you indifferent, we wait for you!